ccano/cc2223/session8/README.md

 -put        Put a file from local to HDFS
 ```

-List the content of your HDFS folder:
+List the content of a HDFS folder:

 ```
-hdfs dfs -ls
+hdfs dfs -ls /user/CCSA2223/ccano
 ```

 Create a test file: